What do our travel advisories mean?

 Do not travel

 This advice usually applies to areas where there is conflict, warfare or ongoing violent civil unrest, or we have reason to believe there is a heightened threat to New Zealanders.
 New Zealanders in these areas should be aware of the limits on consular assistance that can be provided.
 The New Zealand Government may not be able to assist you if you are detained, injured ot otherwise prevented from leaving these areas.
-If you are in one of these areas you should consider departing as soon as it is safe to do so, and should not expect that the New Zealand Government will facilitate your departure.
+If you are in one of these areas you should consider departing as soon as it is safe to do so.
+The New Zealand Government will not assist with facilitating travel to these areas and you should not expect that the New Zealand Government will facilitate your departure.

 Get email updates